GitLab CI/CD - Hands-On Lab: Deploying Applications

 - ssh root@$ip 'systemctl enable array.service'

-- ssh root@$ip 'systemctl start array.service'
+- ssh root@$ip 'systemctl restart array.service'

 - ssh root@$ip 'systemctl status array.service'